COVID-19 Mitigation Project for Georgia’s K-12 Schools

 Can we purchase more COVID-19 test kits with the funds?

 No, IHLA funds are not to be used for COVID-19 test kit purchasing.
-This will come for free from DPH after an MOU is signed.
+These can come for free from DPH.

 Can supplies be shipped directly to the individual schools within our district?